 Functions available under the Geometry menu allow querying and changing bond lengths, angles and dihedral angles, defining points and ligand points, planes and chemical function descriptor (CFD) locations, setting geometrical constraints (distances, angles and dihedral angles) or ranges of constraints, freezing atomic centers, altering default bond and ring conformer assignments, introducing NOE's (maximum intramolecular distances) in conformational searching, selecting atoms or CFD's for similarity analysis and aligning molecules.
-Generation of tautomer list has been moved from the Search menu and new to Spartan'20 is the ability to generate a list of stereo and/or regioisomers.
+Generation of tautomer list has been moved from the Search menu and the ability to generate a list of stereo and/or regioisomers.

-Measure Distance (?)

-Measure Angle (2)

-Measure Dihedral (?)
+Measure Distance (1) Angle (1) Dihedral (1)